kiroris/nix-config/home/base/README.md

 #  Base Home Manager's Modules

 - `tui`: Base configuration for text-based user interfaces applications.
-- `home.nix`: The entry point to the basic configuration of the [home-manager](https://github.com/nix-community/home-manager) is importing all of the above submodules, suitable for any [Nix](https://github.com/NixOS/nix) environment.
+- `home.nix`: The entry point to the basic configuration of the [home-manager](https://github.com/nix-community/home-manager) is importing all of the above submodules.